 Artist in Focus: Gerhard Liebenthron

-After producing hand built 'free form' vases, decorated with painted motifs, reminiscent of the work of Capron and Portanier, in Vallauris during the 50s, Gerhard Liebenthron switched to stoneware, and produced a wide range of vessels: from domestic size bowls, jugs and vases to larger pieces, whose primary function was decorative.
-With the experience he had gained during the 50s, of doing resolutely 'modern' works, in a Picassoesque free style, he seeked inspiration from German rural stoneware and from other traditions; including the Japanese, which was being rediscovered through exhibitions and publications.
-His work, however, does not look imitative and the impressive range of forms he developed show a great capacity to move through different styles, and retain, at the same time, a distinctive character in his works.
-The large bottle vase summarizes a quest which culminates in an austere, introspective monumentality, uniting Eastern and Western traditions, without becoming a pastiche.
+After producing hand-built 'free form' vases, decorated with painted motifs, reminiscent of the work made by Capron and Portanier, in Vallauris during the 50s, Gerhard Liebenthron switched to stoneware, and produced a wide range of vessels: from domestic-size bowls, jugs and vases to larger pieces, whose primary function was decorative.
+With the experience he had gained during the 50s, of making 'modern' works, in a Picassoesque free style, he seeked inspiration from German rural stoneware and from other traditions; including the Japanese, which was being discovered through exhibitions and publications.
+His work, however, does not look imitative and the impressive range of forms he developed show a great capacity to work in different styles, and retain, at the same time, a distinctive character in his works.
+The large bottle vase summarises a quest which displays an austere, monumentality, that unites Eastern and Western traditions, without turning into a pastiche.

 This ealier, tall, 'brutalist', hand-thrown vase (dated 1967), is decorated with an applied hand-built slab which has been rythmically carved, then coated with three glazes: first a thick milky white layer was applied, onto which thin narrow streaks of brown were sprinkled and allowed to flow, and dissolve, in a clear glaze, which binds them together.

 By contrast this smaller vase (dated 1968) of simple organic form, is decorated with a smooth, thick blue glaze — over a dark brown slip — which has been allowed to run, letting the slip show in waves, beneath the blue, but stopped short of the foot, to reveal the unglazed body.